xyproto/orbiton/README.md

 * `-c FILENAME` can be used to copy the contents of the given file to the clipboard and then exit.
 * `-p FILENAME` can be used to paste the contents of the clipboard to the given `FILENAME` (if it does not already exist) and then exit.
 * `-n` can be used to avoid writing lockfiles, build files, location history, search history and the game highscore to `$XDG_CACHE_DIR/cache/o` or `~/.cache/o`.
 Not recommended.
+* `-m` can be used to open a file as read-only, but monitor it for changes.
 * `--help` can be used to get a quick overview of the supported keybindings.
 * `--version` will print the current version and then exit.